-Economics Online is a digital resource for students of economics.
-As well as providing information and analysis on a comprehensive range of topics, Economics Online connects you to hundreds of other authoritative websites, enabling you to undertake further study.
+Economics Online is a free to use digital resource, whose aim is to promote the study of economics to students and other interested parties.
+As well as providing information and analysis on a comprehensive range of topics, Economics Online connects you to other authoritative sites, enabling you to undertake further study.

 The Economics Online Blog enables you to post your own comments, and make contributions to debate and discussion.

 provides an introduction to the